The Cardinal of the Kremlin

-Plot summary
+Plot

-For thirty years, Colonel Mikhail Semyonovich "Misha" Filitov, a personal aide to the Soviet Minister of Defense and war hero, has been passing military, technical, and political intelligence to the CIA as their highest agent-in-place, codenamed CARDINAL.
-His latest mission concerns a Soviet anti-ballistic missile research project codenamed "Bright Star", based at a secret defense installation in Dushanbe, Tajikistan.
+For thirty years, Colonel Mikhail Semyonovich "Misha" Filitov, a personal aide to the Soviet Minister of Defense and three-time Hero of the Soviet Union, has been passing military, technical, and political intelligence to the CIA as their highest agent-in-place, codenamed CARDINAL.
+His latest mission concerns a Soviet anti-ballistic missile research project codenamed "Bright Star", based at a secret defense installation located 50 km southeast of Dushanbe, Tajikistan.

-Colonel Filitov sends Gennady Bondarenko, a Soviet colonel skilled with lasers, to Dushanbe to evaluate the facility and unwittingly procure information that Misha will then send to his CIA contacts.
-Unfortunately, a minor slip-up in passing Filitov's intelligence alerts the KGB, which then aggressively pursues the couriers involved.
-They later become suspicious of Filitov and place him under surveillance.
-The courier chain having been quickly shut down by the CIA station chief in Moscow, Edward Foley, Filitov's more important intelligence on Bright Star is delayed; however, he reveals the presence of a KGB agent infiltrating Bright Star's counterpart, Tea Clipper, which alarms the CIA.
+Colonel Filitov sends Colonel Gennady Bondarenko of Signal Troops to Dushanbe to evaluate the facility and unwittingly procure information that Misha will then send to his CIA contacts.
+Unfortunately, a minor slip-up in passing Filitov's intelligence at the Moscow subway alerts the KGB, which then aggressively pursues the couriers involved, including the daughter of a Politburo official recruited by the CIA and MI6.
+They become suspicious of Filitov and place him under surveillance.
+With the courier chain having been quickly shut down by the CIA station chief in Moscow, Edward Foley, Filitov's more important intelligence on Bright Star is delayed; however, he reveals the presence of a KGB agent infiltrating Bright Star's American counterpart Tea Clipper, which alarms the CIA.

-The CIA then tasks Foley with extracting CARDINAL out of the country.
-However, when his wife Mary Pat, also a CIA agent, attempts to make a brush pass to Filitov, the two are arrested by the KGB.
+The CIA then tasks Foley with extracting Filitov out of the country.
+However, when his wife Mary Pat, also a CIA officer, attempts to make a brush pass to Filitov at his apartment building, the two are arrested by the KGB.
 The Foleys are then declared persona non grata, while Filitov is imprisoned and psychologically tortured until he eventually confesses to his crimes.
-In an effort to salvage the mission, CIA analyst Jack Ryan, who had now learned of CARDINAL's identity, concocts a plan to secure the return of Filitov and at the same time force the defection of KGB chairman Nikolay Gerasimov, who has been vying for the position of General Secretary since Filitov's arrest; Ryan tries to prevent his ascension to power due to his anti-American ideology.
+In an effort to salvage the mission, CIA analyst Jack Ryan, who had now learned of CARDINAL's identity, concocts a plan to secure the return of Filitov and at the same time force the defection of KGB chairman Nikolai Gerasimov, who has been vying for the position of General Secretary since Filitov's arrest; Ryan tries to prevent his ascension to power due to his anti-American ideology.

 Ryan, who is part of the American arms negotiation team, travels to Moscow for the arms reduction talks.
-There he meets Gerasimov, and blackmails him into releasing Filitov and betraying his country; if his demands are not met, he will reveal what actually happened to the Soviet ballistic missile submarine Red October, which would disgrace the KGB chairman, who had used the incident to consolidate the KGB's control over the military.
-As counter-leverage should he refuse to defect, Gerasimov arranges for the kidnapping of Tea Clipper's top SDI researcher, Major Alan Gregory.
+There he meets Gerasimov, and blackmails him into releasing Filitov and defecting; if his demands are not met, he will reveal what happened to the Soviet ballistic missile submarine Red October, which would disgrace the KGB chairman, who had used the incident to consolidate the KGB's control over the military.
+As counter-leverage should he refuse to defect, Gerasimov arranges for the kidnapping of Tea Clipper's top Strategic Defense Initiative scientist, Major Alan Gregory.